GoldenStack/overscore/README.md

-This is primarily a solo project, but if there are any questions (like "How do I run this myself?"), suggestions, or just general thoughts (maybe even some ideas for CPUs, instruction sets, or programming languages that you've had on your own that you want to share!), you can open an issue or message me on Discord (link on [my website](https://goldenstack.net/)).
+This is primarily a solo project, but if there are any questions (like "How do I run this myself?"), suggestions, or just general thoughts (maybe even some ideas for CPUs, instruction sets, or programming languages that you've had on your own that you want to share!), feel free to open an issue or contact me otherwise!
 I do follow the Zig philosophy of having a single individual with a dedicated vision for this project, though.

 # CPU